WalletUpLLC/wallet-up-login-customizer/readme.txt

 = Automatic Installation =
 1. Navigate to **Plugins > Add New** in your WordPress admin
-2. Search for "Wallet Up Premium Login"
+2. Search for "Wallet Up Login"
 3. Click **Install Now** and then **Activate**
 4. Configure settings at **Settings > Wallet Up Login**